angelorubin/vuejs.org/source/guide/index.md

 {{* onlyOnce }}
 ```

-### Filters
+### Filtros

-Filters are functions used to process the raw values before updating the View.
+Filtros are functions used to process the raw values before updating the View.
 They are denoted by a "pipe" inside directives or bindings:

 ```html
 <div>{{message | capitalize}}</div>
 ```

 Now before the div's textContent is updated, the `message` value will first be passed through the `capitalize` function.
-For more details see [Filters in Depth](/guide/filters.html).
+For more details see [Filtros in Depth](/guide/filters.html).

 ### Components